godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 - void **set_polygon** **(** :ref:`PackedVector2Array<class_PackedVector2Array>` value **)**
 - :ref:`PackedVector2Array<class_PackedVector2Array>` **get_polygon** **(** **)**

 The polygon's list of vertices.
-The final point will be connected to the first.
-The returned value is a clone of the :ref:`PackedVector2Array<class_PackedVector2Array>`, not a reference.
+Each point will be connected to the next, and the final point will be connected to the first.

+\ **Warning:** The returned value is a clone of the :ref:`PackedVector2Array<class_PackedVector2Array>`, not a reference.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`